Frequently Asked Questions

 What happens if I’m late or don’t show up to my appointment?

-If you are late for your appointment, there is a chance the clinician may not be able to see you.
-Make sure to always check-in at least 20 minutes early for every appointment.
+If you are 10 or more minutes late for your appointment, it will be automatically cancelled.
+You’ll need to reschedule it.
+It is suggested that you always check-in at least 20 minutes early for every appointment.

 Do I need to bring anything with me?